htcondor/htcondor/docs/admin-manual/security.rst

 that defaults to ``False``.
-If the value is ``False``, then the client may present a certificate to be verified by the server. if the client doesn't have a certificate, then its identity is set to ``unauthenticated`` by the server.
+If the value is ``False``, then the client may present a certificate to be verified by the server.
+If the client doesn't have a certificate, then its identity is set to ``unauthenticated`` by the server.
 If the value is ``True`` and the client doesn't have a certificate, then the SSL authentication fails (other authentication methods may then be